CalebHughPacker/Workout-Planner/ReadME.md

 2. Open the directory to the file

-3. Compile the program with `g++ Workout-Planner.cpp Plan.cpp Exercise.cpp -o Workout-Planner`
+3. Optionally to compile the program yourself use `g++ Workout-Planner.cpp Plan.cpp Exercise.cpp -o Workout-Planner`

-4. Run the program with `.\Workout-Planner.exe`
+4. Run the program `.\Workout-Planner.exe`